Buildkit

 Ensure the .dockerignore file excludes the .cache directory.

-The combination of the local .cache and CEDARCI_INCREMENTAL from the Intelligent Cache provides the best performance.
+The combination of the local .cache and CEDARCI_INCREMENTAL from the Intelligent Cache generally provides the best performance.
+Alternatively, a registry or inline based cache may be used to great effect, especially in combination with a relevant private registry mirror.

 Docker